lgrealish/pands-problem-sheet/README.md

 # Pands Problem Sheet 2023

-This repository is used for the problem sets given during the Programming and Scripting module on Higher Diploma in Data Analytics course from GMIT.\
+This repository is used for the problem sets given during the Programming and Scripting module on Higher Diploma in Data Analytics course from ATU.\
 Here I will explain how I came to the solution of given tasks, reference the sources I researched for solving the problems and list the technologies I used for creating and testing the code.\
 I have no previous experience of coding.
 In creating this README file I used the following resources as well as consulting with fellow students.